aaniaahh/Algorithms/H01/README.md

 - **Left-Right Rotation:** Occurs when a node is inserted into the right subtree of the left child, causing an imbalance with a balance factor of +2.

+Soultion: Perform a **double rotation** by starting with a left rotation on the left child, followed by a right rotation on the unbalanced node.

 ### Given
 ```plaintext
      A